 Patients may be aware of their symptoms or may be unaware that anything is wrong.
 The Alzheimer's Association recommends that everyone learn these 10 warning signs of AD:

-AD can only be definitely diagnosed after death when an autopsy of the brain is performed.
-However, AD is a very active area of research.
-The goal is to diagnose AD while it is still in its early stages.
+AD is typically diagnosed clinically, based on the medical history and physical examination.
+It used to be said that the only definitive diagnosis of AD can be made after death if an autopsy of the brain is performed.
+However, AD diagnosis is a very active area of research, with the objective to diagnose AD while it is still in its early stages.

 Researchers are making progress studying biomarkers, chemical substances that signal changes in the brain associated with AD.
 In a recent study of biomarkers, scientists found that measuring levels of amyloid beta and tau proteins in brain imaging scans and spinal fluid may help predict the development of AD many years before symptoms begin.

 The scientific community is working on standardizing the use of biomarkers to aid in the early detection of AD while it is in its preclinical or mild cognitive impairment stages.
 Biomarkers may also eventually help doctors evaluate how the disease progresses.
 However, at present, biomarker testing is only used in research settings or to supplement the standard clinical tests.
 Doctors use a variety of standardized clinical tests to make a probable diagnosis of AD.